asayers/redux/README.md

 The build cache is linked to the git repository, which means it is automatically shared between all worktrees.
-In theory the cache could be shared between multiple machines or even multiple people by storing it in S3 (a la nix's "substituters" system), but this isn't implemented.
+In theory the cache could be shared between multiple machines or even multiple people by storing it in S3 (à la nix's "substituters" system), but this isn't implemented.

 ## Redo's docs say hashing everything is dangerous?

 Apenwarr has [some objections][dangerous] to using constructive traces to implement a redo-like system.
-In my opinion, this is the main point:
+In my opinion, this is his main point:

 [dangerous]: https://redo.readthedocs.io/en/latest/FAQImpl/#why-not-always-use-checksum-based-dependencies-instead-of-timestamps